bubdm/WPF-Extensions-1/Readme.md

 ## Dokumentation

 - GithubWiki
-- Sample browser with all controls
+- Sample Gallery with all controls